PrismPort/Visual-MongoInterface/backend/readme.md

 ## Authentication

-- All requests require a mongoDB URL in the body
+- All requests, except `/connect-to-mongodb` require a mongoDB URL in the body

 ```json
 {